Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 washes.
 These are the same in 2025.

-River Level at Welney They are of particular interest to motorists using the A1101 Welney Wash Road where flooding begins at 2.4m AOD.
+Readings for this site are available on-line at River Level at Welney They are of particular interest to motorists using the A1101 Welney Wash Road where flooding begins at 2.4m AOD.
 Unlike the original page on the EA website the .gov pages are very clear.

 Sites in or around the Ouse Washes